 Field-hunting tip

-Look in ultramafic rocks country — that is the host setting where isovite typically forms.
+Look in ultramafic rocks country, the host setting where isovite typically forms.
 If you start seeing chromite, platinum, olivine in float, you are in the right ground.
 Field specimens usually show a grains habit, so train your eye for that shape before scanning the outcrop.